cortexlabs/cortex/docs/deployments/predictor.md

 # Predictor

-Predictor is a Python file that describes how to intialize a model and use the model to make a prediction on a sample in a request.
+Predictor is a Python file that describes how to initialize a model and use the model to make a prediction on a sample in a request.

 The lifecycle of a replica running an Predictor starts with loading the implementation and executing code living in the global scope.
 Once the implementation is loaded, Cortex calls the `init` function with metadata to do any additional preparations.
 The `init` function is typically used to download and initialize models because it receives a metadata object which normally contains the path to the exported/pickled model.
 Once the `init` function is executed, the replica is available to accept requests.
-Upon recieving a request, the replica calls the `predict` function with a python dictionary of the JSON payload and the metadata object.
+Upon receiving a request, the replica calls the `predict` function with a python dictionary of the JSON payload and the metadata object.
 The `predict` function is responsible for preprocessing input, applying the model, postprocessing the model output and responding with a prediction.

 Global variables can be used and shared across functions safely because each replica handles one request at a time.